gemseo/gemseo-benchmark/docs/user_guide/index.md

 sub-package handles the problem configurations, on which the performances of the algorithms configurations is to be measured.

-A [OptimizationBenchmarkingProblem][gemseo_benchmark.problems.optimization_benchmarking_problem.OptimizationBenchmarkingProblem] contains the mathematical definition of the problem, as an [OptimizationProblem][gemseo.algos.optimization_problem.OptimizationProblem], and requires three other features.
+A [OptimizationProblemConfiguration][gemseo_benchmark.problems.optimization_problem_configuration.OptimizationProblemConfiguration] contains the mathematical definition of the problem, as an [OptimizationProblem][gemseo.algos.optimization_problem.OptimizationProblem], and requires three other features.

 1. The starting points, from which the algorithms configurations should